ChanceRbrts/Sodium_Room/README.md

 The Tower - A tower that constructs itself up as you go near it.
 Could introduce doors that are drawn in?
 Could be part of the garden?
 Teaches you to look for hidden blocks.

-Void - An area that's only available through a few weird means.
+Space/Null/Void - An area that's only available through a few weird means.
 Seems to appear whenever it wants.
 What will probably be the weirdest area.

 # Build Instructions